- Welcome to PA: A Message From the Chair

 - Tuition and Fees

-- Supplemental Application and Fee
+- Supplemental Application Fee

 News and Events

-PA-3 Students Recruit for "Stop the Bleed" Capstone Project!
+Clinical-Year Students Recruit for "Stop the Bleed" Capstone Project!

 Clinical year students Sheridan Weir and Paul Boechler worked a booth at Organization Fest to successfully recruit 100 Marquette Undergrads to be trained as Stop the Bleed responders as part of their capstone project.